paperdink/paperd_ink_test/README.md

    This can be a router or a mobile hotspot
 2) Upload image.bmp onto a FAT32 formatted microSD card
 3) Insert microSD card in paperd.ink
-4) Change directory to bin folder
+4) Change directory to 'mfg' folder
 5) Run appropriate script based on OS and device.